EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 85 | April 7, 2020 | Tuesday

+**Today's Progress:** Today I continued with the **Data Science: From Prediction to Production** on Udemy.

+**Description:** This includes the following:
+- How to Plan the Development
+  - The Path from Concept to Production
+    - Theoretical Framework
+    - High Level Design
+    - Iteration 0
+    - Dry Runs
+    - Live Tests
+  - How to Measure you Progress
+    - Breakthroughs
+      - Solid Theoretical Framework
+      - Start Live Tests
+      - Successful Live Tests
+  - Scrum or Kanban
+  - How to Make Time Assessments
+    - Complexity Risk
+    - Technology Risk
+    - Tasks Risk

 ### Day 84 | April 6, 2020 | Monday

 **Today's Progress:** Today I continued with the **Data Science: From Prediction to Production** on Udemy.